Operators of quantum theory of Dirac's free field: Method of associated operators

 of the $SU(2)$ restriction $\tilde{T}^r\equiv\left.\tilde{T}\right|_{SU(2)}$ of the representation $\tilde{T}$.
 For the Lorentz boosts we perform a similar calculation with $ \lambda=l(\tau)$ as in Eq. (\ref{l}) obtaining a similar splitting,

 where the orbital and spin components,

 are no longer commuting among themselves as we see from Eq. (\ref{KiKjs}).
 This means that the factorization (\ref{factor}) cannot be extended to the entire $SL(2,\mathbb{C})$ group.
 Note that the form (\ref{kaka0}) guarantees that the operators $K_i^o$ are Hermitian with respect to the scalar product (\ref{spa}). \footnote{The second term of Eq. \ref{kaka0}) was omitted in In Eq.
-(124) of Ref. \cite{Cot} but without affecting other results.} The algebraic properties of these operators are presented in the Appendix B.1 where we show how an algebra of orbital operators in MR can be selected.
+(124) of Ref. \cite{Cot} but without affecting other results.} The algebraic properties of these operators are presented in the Appendix B where we show how an algebra of orbital operators in MR can be selected.
 This is formed by the orbital subalgebra Lie$(\tilde{T^o})$ generated by the set $\{E(p), p^i,\tilde L_i,\tilde K_i^o\}$ and the kinetic operators $\tilde X^i$ and $\tilde V^i$ which do not have spin parts.

 Finally, let us turn back to the Pauli-Lubanski operator whose components are formed by products of isometry generators as in Eq. (\ref{PaLu2}).
-After a few manipulation we find the associated operators in passive mode,
+After a few manipulation we find the associated operators

 expressed in terms of operators (\ref{tilS}) and (\ref{tilS+}) .
 Hereby we recover the identity $P^{\mu}W_{\mu}=E(p)\tilde W_0-p^i\tilde W^i=0$ and the well-known invariant $\tilde W^{\mu} \tilde W_{\mu}=-\frac{3}{4}m^2 1_{2\times 2}$.
-In the Appendix B.1 we give the commutation relations of the components $\tilde W^{\mu}$ with our new operators $\tilde S_i$ and $\tilde X^i$ that complete the algebraic properties we already know \cite{Th,WKT}.
+In the Appendix B we give the commutation relations of the components $\tilde W^{\mu}$ with our new operators $\tilde S_i$ and $\tilde X^i$ that complete the algebraic properties we already know \cite{Th,WKT}.